Gap Year Days 134 – 141

 Since the fall of Communism, things have been tough in Albania and there seemed to be varying levels of hope amongst the people we spoke with.
 There is a lot of building going on in Tirana, but mostly people were excited that a new stadium is being built.
 Not only are they looking forward to watching their favourite teams play football in a brand new venue, but now they can have concerts and other events.
 The next biggest venue where concerts are held now has a capacity of only 2500 people.
 Right next to the stadium another five star hotel is being built.
 This will be the fifth in a city of 800,000 people.

 As the city modernises, it is still possible to see some of the remenants of communism.
 One of the most visible is the Tirana Pyramid.
 This was originally built as a museum to the leader (and dictator) of Albania during the communist years, Enver Hoxha.
 The museum was dismantled after communism ended, and the building has been used for various things since.
-Now it sits empty, awaiting a decision on whether it is to be demolished or refurbished.
+Now it sits empty, awaiting a decision from the rulers of Albania on whether it is to be demolished or refurbished.